Avackathon/contracts/README.md

 ## Hardhat configuration

-Hardhat is configured to interact with a special network called `vagrant`:
+Hardhat is configured to interact with special networks.

 ```
 vagrant: {